-In support of a sustainable, profitable, and thriving corporate America, the National Association of Corporate Directors (NACD) created the Audit Committee Chair Advisory Council.
+NACD created the Audit Committee Chair Advisory Council to support a sustainable, profitable, and thriving corporate America.
 Since 2009 this council has brought experienced audit committee chairs from Fortune 500 companies together with key shareholder representatives, regulators, and other stakeholders to discuss ways to strengthen corporate governance in general and the work of the audit committee in particular.

 KPMG's Audit Committee Institute and Sidley Austin LLP collaborate with NACD in convening and leading this council.